Orders Resume on Monday

 - To ensure the seams remain hidden, the lining to the front panel has been secured to the rubber across the full width of the neckline and through the leg seams to the crotch.

 - A fraction more tension has been put in the rubber crossing the buttocks than is normal with swimsuits sold off the rack.
-In other words, it is designed to look best on the body, not the clothes hanger.
+Our swimsuits are designed to look good on your body, not a clothes hanger.

 - For fabric we use Vita from Carvico in Milan.
 It is 78% Recycled Nylon, a.k.a.
 "Econyl" and 22% Xtra Life Lycra.
 (See technical data from the Australian importer).
-Neon Pink uses 78% Polyester, not Nylon, for improved colour fastness.
+(Note: One colour, Neon Pink, is 78% Polyester, not Nylon, for colour fastness.)

 - All threads are UV and chlorine resistant polyester.
 Depending on the colour, they are from one of the following makers: American and Efird (A&E), Coats in the UK, or Perfect Thread Co. in the USA.

 - For elasticity and endurance, 0.63mm thick treated latex has been used in the following widths: 6mm across the front leg seams; 8mm across the neck, and buttocks and through the adjustable spaghetti straps, and; 12mm across the back seam.

 - All hardware is moulded exclusively for Pride using alloys not effected by salt water or by chlorine.
 Electrostatic rack plating contains no heavy metals, for example cadmium, chromium, copper, mercury, nickel or lead.

 - Each piece individually cut and sewn in Newcastle East in Australia.